jingcheng-ai/jingcheng-ai.github.io/README.md

 Diagnosing weak or underperforming models and rebuilding them into reliable decision systems.

 My work often focuses on:
--behavioral segmentation
+- behavioral segmentation
--feature engineering that captures real customer behavior -interpretable models that teams can deploy and trust
+- feature engineering that captures real customer behavior
+- interpretable models that teams can deploy and trust

 ## Approach

 Most predictive systems fail because behavioral signals are poorly represented in the data.

 My process typically follows three steps:
--Identify the behavioral structure hidden in the data -Engineer features that capture those behavioral patterns -Use simple, interpretable models to translate those signals into reliable decisions This often reveals meaningful customer segments and drivers that complex models miss.
+- Identify the behavioral structure hidden in the data
+- Engineer features that capture those behavioral patterns
+- Use simple, interpretable models to translate those signals into reliable decisions This often reveals meaningful customer segments and drivers that complex models miss.

 ## Core Capabilities